-A new Eurac Research initiative to promote bottom-up adoption of best practices for open, transparent, inclusive and reproducible research.
+A Eurac Research initiative to promote bottom-up adoption of open science practises across all Institutes and Centres

 The Open Research Award 2021 seeks to showcase the concepts and achievements of our researchers who actively engage with the tools and practices that make research more collaborative and which enhance the sharing and dissemination of their findings.

 The Open Research Award will be presented for the first time in 2021, with three €1500 prizes.
 The winning entries will be featured on the Eurac Research website in a catalogue of Open Research stories.

 2021's Open Research Award nominations will be evaluated by an international jury, consisting of:

 - Dr. Paola Masuzzo, IGDORE, Ghent

 - Dr. Yasemin Turkyilmaz-van der Velden, TUDelft, Delft

 - Dr. Maike Weißpflug, Museum für Naturkunde, Berlin

 In addition to the three award winners, the jury may nominate the runners-up to also be featured on the Eurac Research website.

 In recognition of the collaborative nature of research, not only individuals but also groups of individuals or formal research groups are invited to nominate their exemplary open research achievements in a free form nomination letter.
 Collaborations between different Institutes will be judged particularly favorably.